San Diego Wage and Hour Attorney

 - Meal and rest breaks: In California, non-exempt employees who work over 5 hours a day are entitled to a minimum 30-minute meal break.
 And workers who are scheduled for more than 10 hours must receive a second meal break of at least 30 minutes.
 Additionally, every four hours worked, an employee can take a 10-minute rest period.
 Employers cannot require employees to work during either their meal or rest periods.
 Doing so is a violation of labor laws and may give rise to civil claims.
 If you were denied an appropriate break during your shift or if you were told you must work through your lunch or break period, reach out to the Law Office of George Gedulin to discuss your legal options.

-Sound Advice and Counsel 24/7
+Sound Advice and Counsel 24/7 for Wage & Hour Claims in CA

 State and federal labor laws are complex, and understanding your rights can be complicated.
-Our wage and hour claims attorney will clearly explain the statutes your employer must abide by and whether their actions warrant a lawsuit.
+Our San Diego wage and hour claims attorney will clearly explain the statutes your employer must abide by and whether their actions warrant a lawsuit.
 When helping pursue your claim, we will expend the resources necessary to seek a favorable result for you.